Intensive (Residential) School Equity Grant

 - must be able to demonstrate financial hardship

-- submitting an application prior to the completion date of the residential school period.
-Applications submitted after the residential school is completed with be ineligible.
+- submitting an application prior to the completion date of the intensive school period.
+Applications submitted after the intensive school is completed with be ineligible.

-- The Charles Sturt University Residential School Equity Grant (RSEG) will provide financial assistance to students who are attending compulsory residential school as part of their degree.
+- The Charles Sturt University Intensive (Residential) School Equity Grant (RSEG) will provide financial assistance to students who are attending compulsory intensive (residential) school as part of their degree.

-- The grant is valued at an amount determined by costs incurred by the student to attend the compulsory residential school (maximum of $1,000).
+- The grant is valued at an amount determined by costs incurred by the student to attend the compulsory intensive school (maximum of $1,000).
 The grant will assist with costs for:

 - Daily subsidy for on-campus and off-campus accommodation

-- Kilometre reimbursement to the residential school campus
+- Kilometre reimbursement to the intensive school campus

 - The grant is payable in cash (EFT) to the personal bank account that you have registered with Charles Sturt University.
 Payment will be processed within 7 days of offer acceptance.